- Tuesday, May 23rd, 2023

 Another exhibitor, Studio RYTE, has also taken an experimental and highly sustainable approach to furniture.
 Its superlight Triplex Stool is made of biodegradable flax fibre, one of strongest natural cellulosic materials.
 Designed with a curved geometry, the stool stands elegantly on its arches, easily bearing the weight above.

 Also focusing on sustainability but on a larger scale is the exhibit by Arup, which examines Modular Integrated Construction (MIC), identified the Hong Kong Government as a more systematic and efficient method to produce high quality living spaces.
 Arup’s research shows how MIC can be optimised to become a more flexible construction method, without compromising aspirations for more diverse architecture and urban design.

 Other exhibits also embrace bigger design and planning challenges, including the development of an ambitious new railway project, the Northern Link, by the MTR Corporation, and a reimagination of Hong Kong’s world famous harbourfront and the iconic Star Ferry, by studio Lead8.

-Sarah Lee says the pressing need to transform Hong Kong’s public space in the wake of the pandemic was front of mind for the curatorial team.
+Sarah Lee, photographed below at the exhibition opening with fellow curators Yano and Tieben, says the pressing need to transform Hong Kong’s public space in the wake of the pandemic was front of mind for the curatorial team.
 “The key question remains – how can residents of dense urban areas be provided with suitable open spaces near their homes and ease of access to the wider distant natural areas … now an essential factor for health and well-being.”